• About

 03 Monday Mar 2014

-Posted by The Haunted Librarian in Diseases, Famous Locations, Ghost Hunting, Hospitals, Hotels & Motels, Paranormal
+Posted Diseases, Famous Locations, Ghost Hunting, Hospitals, Hotels & Motels, Paranormal

 Charlie and Tina Mattingly, current owners of the infamous Waverly Hills Sanatorium, located at 4400 Paralee Lane, Louisville, Kentucky, announced plans to open a 4-star, 120-room hotel catering to the paranormal connoisseur.
 But would I book a room?